Business and the Workforce

 USCIS Implements the H-1B Proclamation $100,000 Fee

 Many U.S. employers and H-1B workers panicked when the Trump administration issued a proclamation on September 19, 2025, that appeared to require a $100,000 payment for a noncitizen to enter the United States with an H-1B visa after 12:01 am Eastern Time on September 21.
-Within 24 hours, the… Read More
+Within 24 hours,… Read More

 Compliance at the Core: How the J-1 Exchange Visitor Program is Overseen and Enforced